Amigostranger/FacilityManagement/README.md

 const serviceAccount = JSON.parse(fs.readFileSync(serviceAccountPath, 'utf8'));

 ## 4️⃣ Run the Application Locally
-run command : node server.js
+node server.js
-Backend server should now be running locally at http://localhost:PORT (default is likely 3000).
+🟢 The backend server will be running at : http://localhost:3000 (or your defined PORT)

+🧪 Running Tests
+To run unit tests using Jest : npm test